Topics Map > SCS Computing > HPC - Clusters

 We will run a short 200 ps simulation (1000 steps minimization followed by MD) using a single NAMD input file.
 Please note we are using a small number of lipids and a short simulation time for purposes of the tutorial only.

-Copy* the template directory from provided template to your directory:
+Copy* the template directory from provided template on the SCS lop cluster to your directory:

 You will need to uncompress the CHARMM-GUI directory (tar -xzf *tgz), change to the directory, and copy the coordinate and structure files step5_assembly.pdb/step5_assembly.psf to the template directory provided.